ProbstLab/uBin-helperscripts/README.md

 An example dataset from Gulliver et al. 2019 DOI:10.1111/1758-2229.12675 is provided in 'example_dataset' for testing the uBin_wrapper.sh.

 # Installing uBin

-For the time being, uBin is hosted here: https://github.com/Shin--/uBin/releases/tag/0.9.14 Use the following files for installation of uBin on the respective operating platform:
+The current release of uBin can be downloaded from https://github.com/ProbstLab/uBin/releases/tag/0.9.14 Use the following files for installation of uBin on the respective operating platform (recommended):

 uBin-Setup-0.9.14.exe for Windows